poets-ai/elegy/docs/guides/modules-losses-metrics.md

 ## Modules
-Modules apart of being able to request `is_training` they can also request the content of the inputs `x` according to the following rules:
+Modules define the architecture of the network, their primary task (Elegy terms) is transforming `x` into `y_pred`.
+To make it easy to consume the content of `x` Elegy has some special but very simple rules on how the signature of any `Module` can be structured:

 If `x` is a `tuple` then `x` will be expanded positional arguments a.k.a. `*args`, this means that the module will have define EXACTLY as many arguments as there are inputs.
 For example: